andreasbm/lit-translate/README.md

 ## 🤔 What is this?

 This is a lightweight blazing-fast internationalization (i18n) library for your next web-based project.
+Go here to see a demo [https://appnest-demo.firebaseapp.com/lit-translate/](https://appnest-demo.firebaseapp.com/lit-translate).

 **Features**